anindyaaipm/nodes-of-travel/content/blog/southwest-usa-roadtrip.md

 Overnight: Tusayan, AZ

-🏕️ Day 7 — Grand Canyon Central & The Trail of Time
+## 🏕️ Day 7 — Grand Canyon Central & The Trail of Time

 The next morning, we hiked the South Kaibab Trail — each step offering sweeping views that felt almost unreal.
-Later, we explored the Trail of Time, Bright Angel Lodge, and El Tovar Hotel, soaking in the canyon’s rich history.
+Later, we explored the Trail of Time, Bright Angel Lodge, and El Tovar Hotel, soaking in the canyon's rich history.

 That evening, we stayed at Yavapai Lodge, surrounded by stillness and starlight.

-🌅 Day 8 — The Red Route & Return to Las Vegas
+## 🌅 Day 8 — The Red Route & Return to Las Vegas

 Our final day at the canyon began with a sunrise at Yavapai Point, followed by the legendary Bright Angel Trail.
 Then, we rode the Red Route shuttle to Hermits Rest, stopping at Powell Point and Mariposa Point — each a painter’s dream.

 ---

 🎬 **[Watch this moment: The Amazing Grand Canyon](/videos#vld58yJ_FGQ)**

 By late afternoon, we were back on the open road — driving into the neon glow of Las Vegas.